Seanna's Kitchen

 Leftover ham and bean soup served in a stoneware bowl with a silver spoon.

 This cozy Old Fashioned Ham and Bean Soup is based on my mom's recipe-simple, nostalgic, and deeply flavorful.
-Learn expert tips, freezing tricks, and what not to do with salt.
+This easy recipe shows you exactly how to make ham and bean soup from scratch using a leftover ham bone, dried beans, and simple vegetables.

 Leftover ham and bean soup served in a stoneware bowl with a silver spoon.